 Travel tips for Bali – Lombok – Nusa Penida: there are some things you should know before going to Indonesia.
 We gathered the most common questions and combined them in a short article.
 Included are tips on ferries, food costs, lodging prices, scams and more.
 Click on the highlighted text for the guide.

 Tip: Although scooters are easily available to anyone, you should have an international driving permit, a motorbike license in your home country and remember to always wear a helmet.
 Do check your insurance coverage before your travels.

 By Car and Driver

-If you’re not comfortable riding around on a scooter, best option is to hire a car with driver.
-You can easily find drivers in the popular areas like Kuta, Senggigi and Mataram.
+If you’re not comfortable riding around on a scooter, the best option is to hire a car with a driver.
+You can easily find drivers in popular areas like Kuta, Senggigi and Mataram.
 There are also a lot of options online.
-Though do check reviews before booking on line.
-A hire car with driver will set you back around 600k IDR for 12 hours (€38.75).
+Though do check reviews before booking online.
+A hire car with a driver will set you back around 600k IDR for 12 hours (€38.75).